Building the “Living Sketchbook” app

 In addition to having a custom user interface, we wanted to make sure that the app would run well for all users with no formatting issues.

 So I decided to build an app from scratch.
-Recently I’ve been using a new technology called React Native.
+Recently I’ve been using a new technology called React Native (here is a great course on it).
 It’s built by the team at Facebook, it’s open source, and instead of writing completely separate apps for Android and iOS, you can write one app which works natively on both platforms.

 When I first heard about React Native — after spending months learning Swift — I was skeptical. iOS and Android with the same codebase… it seemed too easy.